phonegap/phonegap-plugin-push/docs/INSTALLATION.md

 #### More than one library with package name 'com.google.android.gms'

-When some other packages include `cordova-google-play-services` as a dependency, such as is the case with the cordova-admob and cordova-plugin-analytics plugins, it is impossible to also add the phonegap-plugin-push, for the following error will rise during the build process:
+When some other packages include `cordova-google-play-services` as a dependency, such as is the case with the `cordova-admob` and `cordova-plugin-analytics` plugins, it is impossible to also add the `@havesource/cordova-plugin-push`, for the following error will rise during the build process:

 ```
 :processDebugResources FAILED